 To cool or not to cool

 A cameras using a given sized sensor are usually available in three variants; firstly whether they employ a colour or monochrome sensor and secondly whether these either employ a ‘fan cooled’ sensor or a sensor that is ‘Peltier’ cooled down to perhaps 35 degrees Celsius below ambient temperature.
-The additional cost for the cooled versions is typically £400.
+The additional cost for the cooled versions is typically £300.
 As the monochrome sensor cameras are used by more advanced astroimagers, they tend only to be sold in Peltier cooled versions.
 Due to its simple cooling system even the fan cooled version will perform better than a modified DSLR or mirrorless camera on warm nights.
-The Peltier cooled versions will have lower thermal noise effects, called ‘dark Current’ and reduce what is called ‘amp glow’ caused by the sensor circuitry.
+The Peltier cooled versions will have lower thermal noise effects, called ‘dark Current’ and reduce what is called ‘amp glow’ caused by the sensor circuitry and the effects of ‘hot pixels’.
 However, there are other noise contributions to consider, in particular ‘sky noise’, often called ‘light pollution’.
-Imaging from a suburban location, as many of us do, this will usually overwhelm the dark current noise and so cooling gives a lesser advantage unless one is able to image from a relatively dark sky location.
-However, it will reduce the effects of ‘hot pixels’.
+Imaging from a suburban location, as many of us do, this will usually overwhelm the dark current noise and so cooling gives a lesser advantage unless one is able to image from a relatively dark sky location – but it will still help eliminate hot pixels.
 A 12 volt supply capable of providing 2 amps from a mains adapter or battery is also required as Peltier coolers are not that efficient.
 One advantage of using a cooled camera is that it can be operated at a specified temperature and one can then take dark frames at the same temperature, gain and exposure time as those taken when imaging.
 These then enable one to remove the effects of hot pixels and amp glow when included in the aligning and stacking process.
 As, even when uncooled, the noise level of CMOS cameras is low, not a lot is gained by reducing the sensor temperature much below – 10 Celsius.
 The diagram below shows the dark current for a number of CMOS sensors including the 294 colour sensor that I have purchased.

 Monochrome or Colour